lookoutconference/lookoutconference.github.io/pages/participate.md

 Full Conference Access

-Attend full conference events, paper presentations and panel discussions on Friday and Saturday, keynote speaker on Friday evening, and closing reception and dinner on Saturday.
+Attend full conference events, paper presentations and panel discussions on Friday and Saturday, keynote speaker on Saturday evening, and closing lunch on Sunday.
 This is a great conference to get to know others working in the field of Fire Lookouts.

 Cost: $50 (includes full conference access, parking, and lunch each day)